Quick Answer

 That matters because similarly titled reports can offer very different decision value.
 PwC's APAC payments newsletter is explicitly trends-focused, so it is useful for direction, not benchmark thresholds.
 Yahoo Finance reposts of Marqeta material are also not independent benchmark validation when labeled "This is a paid press release."

-For this benchmark, apply a strict gate: if the source does not clearly state sample boundaries, collection approach, and comparison caveats, it is not benchmark input yet.
+For this benchmark, apply a strict gate: any data point that lacks clearly stated sample boundaries, collection approach, and comparison caveats is not benchmark input yet.
 Even when measure names match, comparability can still fail if collection methods differ.

 Use a source in planning only if all three are clear: